Metro in Paris

 Station facilities

-The Paris Metro is one of the oldest in the world and the stations are therefore quite cramped and have a historic feel.
+The Paris metro is one of the oldest in the world and the stations are therefore quite cramped and have a historic feel.
 Very long corridors are common at transfer stations.

 Each metro station has a ticket office and ticket machines.